gfx687/example-api-express/README.md

 ### Graceful Shutdown

-Library [stoppable](https://www.npmjs.com/package/stoppable) is used to handle Keep-Alive connections.
-The library allows you to specify a timeout after which server will be forcefully closed.
+Library [terminus](https://github.com/godaddy/terminus) is used to handle Keep-Alive connection and to trigger cleanup functions.

 Normally, when you call `server.close()` on, for example, `process.on('SIGTERM', ...)`, server will stop receiving new connections while finishing handling old ones, as you would expect.
 The problem is with Keep-Alive connections, which reuse the same connection to make new requests.
 If any of those connections exist, the server will potentially keep working indefinitely after calling `server.close()` until those clients disconnect.

+With `terminus` you specify the `timeout` for graceful shutdown, after which all the connections are forcefully severed.

+### Healthchecks

+Library [terminus](https://github.com/godaddy/terminus) is used to conveniently register `/health` endpoint.

+This example project includes one simple check - if database can be connected to, then check passes.

 ### PostgreSQL with Kysely Client

 Project uses [Kysely](https://kysely.dev/docs/intro) as a PostgreSQL client and to handle migrations.

 How to create and run migrations:

-1) Create new migration with `npm run new-migration`
+1. Create new migration with `npm run new-migration`
-2) Rename newly created file to anything you want.
+2. Rename newly created file to anything you want.
    Keep the timestamp prefix, it ensures consistent ordering my migrator
-3) Write the migration code
+3. Write the migration code
-4) Nothing else is needed.
+4. Nothing else is needed.
 Migrations are brought up to date with every application run.

 ## Caveats, Known Issues, and Limitations